rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 }
 ```

-Finally, we'll call our new function in `boot`:
+Finally, we'll call our new function in `boot`, and remove the lines that previously updated the header:

 ```javascript
 ////  SECTION 3: Boot.